CTSRD-CHERI/TestRIG/RVFI-DII.md

 ## 64KiB Memory at 0x80000000
 Memory must be 64KiB in size and mapped at 0x80000000.
-Test generators are responsable to attempt to generate addresses within this 64KiB region.
+Test generators are responsible to attempt to generate addresses within this 64KiB region.

 # Potential RVFI-DII extensions